suinleelab/AIControl.jl/README.md

 We have a paper in BioRxiv evaluating and comparing the performance of AIControl to other peak callers.
 **AIControl:  Replacing matched control experiments with machine learning improves ChIP-seq peak identification** ([BioRxiv](https://www.biorxiv.org/content/early/2018/03/08/278762?rss=1))

-## How to use.
+## How to use

-**1. Map your FASTQ file from ChIP-seq to the `hg38` assembly from UCSC.** .
+**1. Map your FASTQ file from ChIP-seq to the `hg38` assembly from UCSC.**
    We have tested our pipeline with `bowtie2`.
-You can download genome data from here(http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz) .
+You can download genome data from here(http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz)

-**2. Sort your bam file in lexicographical order.** .
+**2. Sort your bam file in lexicographical order.**
    If you went through step 1 with the UCSC hg38 assembly, sorting with `samtools sort` will do its job.

-**3. Download data files and locate them in the right places.** .
+**3. Download data files and locate them in the right places.**